Does Homeowners Insurance Cover Earthquakes?

 Where would you get the money to pay for temporary living arrangements?

-With renters earthquake insurance, you know that your belongings will be replaced and that your temporary housing and essentials like meals will be covered.
+With renter's earthquake insurance, you know your belongings will be replaced, and your temporary housing and essentials like meals will be covered.

-An added plus is that renters earthquake insurance is significantly cheaper than a homeowners insurance earthquake policy.
+An added plus is that a renter's earthquake insurance is significantly cheaper than a homeowners insurance earthquake policy.

-For example, in California, you may pay as little as $35 a year for a renters policy.
+For example, you may pay as little as $35 a year for a renters policy in California.

 Our Methodology

-We thoroughly researched 20 homeowners insurance companies that provided earthquake coverage and narrowed the list down to those that had the best coverage, positive rating site grades, and useful technology.
+We thoroughly researched 20 homeowners insurance companies that provided earthquake coverage and narrowed the list down to those with the best coverage, positive rating site grades, and useful technology.

 Coverage

-When searching for the best insurers that offered earthquake insurance, we looked at the ones that had coverages that came standard in an earthquake policy and not as an endorsement so that people looking to be covered did not have to pay exorbitant premiums.
+When searching for the best insurers that offered earthquake insurance, we looked at the ones with coverages that came standard in an earthquake policy and not as an endorsement so that people looking to be covered did not have to pay exorbitant premiums.

-For example, if a policy covered not just damage to a home after an earthquake but also structures on the property such as pergolas, fences, sheds, and detached garages, we put that insurer on our list.
+For example, if a policy covered damage to a home after an earthquake and structures on the property, such as pergolas, fences, sheds, and detached garages, we put that insurer on our list.

-There are two popular coverages, building code coverage and emergency repairs coverage, to take note of.
+There are two popular coverages, building code coverage and emergency repairs coverage, to note.

 Again, if these coverages come standard in an earthquake policy and not as an endorsement, we looked at these coverages with favorable terms.